 File Format Fumbles

 Canva does provide tools for exporting artwork in various formats, but graphic designers are trained in how best to prepare a piece of design work for print or digital uses.
-Without this knowledge, those who rely on Canva could be setting themselves up for a fall.
+Without this knowledge, those who completely rely on Canva for their graphical needs could be setting themselves up for a fall.

-For example, using an incorrectly optimised graphic on your website can slow down that page.
+For example, using an incorrectly optimised graphic on your website can slow down that page and harm your SEO.
 Having a flyer printed without properly adjusting the file for CMYK printing can produce unexpected colour results.
 Incorrectly configuring the margins on an image destined for print may cause issues with sizing, stretching, and may even chop off areas of graphics or text.
 It’s situations like these where an experienced graphic designer’s input is absolutely vital.

 Good Designers Source Responsibly

-Though graphic designers don’t purport to be intellectual property specialists (OLCO Design included), we do have experience with correctly navigating image royalties and licencing.
+Though graphic designers don’t purport to be intellectual property specialists (OLCO Design included), we do have experience in dealing with image royalties and licencing.
 Reputable designers will be able to source high quality images that are either properly licenced or royalty free, minimising potential legal headaches further down the line.

-If you’re not in the industry, then navigating the nuances of image rights and royalties can be tough.
+If you’re not a designer (or a lawyer), then navigating the nuances of image rights and royalties can be tough.
 But to share a quick tip – never use images you’ve sourced from random websites or through Google Image Search – you don’t know who might own them.
 There are plenty of royalty-free image resources out there like Pixabay, Free Range Stock, and Skitterphoto, so head there first.

 Additionally, when you work with a professional graphic designer, it’s unlikely that you’ll be relying on homogenised, pre-made templates whose intellectual property may belong to someone else.
-Good designers create totally tailored assets from scratch, and should provide clear guidance over who owns the IP over their finished products.
+Good designers create totally tailored assets from scratch, and should provide clear guidance over who owns the IP over any finished deliverables.

-And if you’re not sure whether you should engage a designer/agency in a certain situation, simply speak to one!
+If you’re not sure whether you should engage a designer/agency in any situation, simply speak to one!

 The friendly team at OLCO Design would be more than happy to have a chat.
 We are an award-winning full-service design agency who provide a totally personalised service – you’re never just an account number with OLCO.
-Give us a call today on 0330 223 1193 or drop us a line!
+Book your free discovery call with us today!